rohieb/minutes-m4rkup/README.md

                                                                 \|
 A semantic markup framework for meeting minutes

+## A Word of Caution

+Please note that this software is in early alpha phase, and there will most probably be breaking changes to the markup.
+If updating your documents doesn't bother you, go ahead.
+In any case, I would love to get feedback on the ideas :-)

 ## Idea

 * Write your meeting minutes in your favourite (text-based) markup language, using semantic markup for certain things